What is your Why?

-On the 13 October 1972, a plane carrying a team of 19 young, fit and healthy rugby players and their families crashed on a glacier in the Andes.
+On 13 October 1972, a plane carrying a team of 19 young, fit and healthy rugby players and their families crashed on a glacier in the Andes.
 28 out of the 40 people on board survived the crash, stranded on the glacier for 72 days without food and water; they were faced with the agonising decision to eat the flesh of their friends and family.
 Roberto Cennessa who survived the tragedy said “In these kinds of situations, it’s not how you survive, but why you survive,”

 Roberto recounts that it was the thought of his girlfriend who is now his wife that kept him going.
 It was the thought of his future children and Grandchildren that meant he would do whatever it took to survive – even if that meant resorting to cannibalism.
 A further 12 survivors of the crash unfortunatley died on the glacier before the remaining 16 were rescued.
-Years later, interviews with the survivors discovered one common theme – they had a WHY!
+Years later, interviews with the survivors discovered one common theme – they had a WHY?

-This story is a marvellous and unforgettable lesson of courage; reading about this shows us what human beings are capable of in times of tragedy.
+What is your why? and this story is a marvellous and unforgettable lesson of courage; reading about this shows us what human beings are capable of in times of tragedy.

 Now – I hope it doesn’t take something as drastic as a plane crash to discover your calling.